marcbourlon/TipTap/README.md

 moveThreshold_px: TipTap.touch ?
 8 : 0,
 ```

-When you think your finger is perfectly still on the screen, it's in fact moving, most of the time.
+When you think your pointer is perfectly still on the screen, it's in fact moving, most of the time.
 This is another tolerance factor.

 ```javascript
 rotoZoom: false,